2020 Ohio State football schedule: Dates, times, opponents, results

-Ohio State kicked off its 2020 college football season in dominant fashion with a 52-17 win over Nebraska on Saturday, Oct.
-24. The Buckeyes came into the game as AP's highest-ranked Big Ten team.
-OSU backed up its ranking against the Huskers by ripping off 38 of the game's final 41 points after the two teams were tied at 14 in the second quarter.
-Quarterback Justin Fields paced the offense with 330 scrimmage yards and three total touchdowns.

-The Buckeyes could be in for a top-10 showdown in their next game when Ohio State heads to Penn State on Saturday, Oct.
+Ohio State has a crucial Big Ten East game at Penn State on Saturday, Oct.
 31.

+No. 3 Ohio State opened its season with a 52-17 romp at Nebraska.
+Quarterback Justin Fields had 276 passing yards and two touchdowns with only one incompletion.
+The Buckeyes have won three in a row against Penn State, though the wins have come by a combined 13 points.
+As for the Nittany Lions, they fell to No. 18 in the AP Poll after losing to Indiana in overtime.

 OSU comes into the 2020 college football season with some unfinished business.
 After an unbeaten regular season, the Buckeyes were stunned in the closing minutes of their College Football Playoff Semifinal loss to Clemson.
 OSU started at No. 2 in the 2020 preseason AP poll before falling out ahead of the Big Ten's decision to bring football back this fall.
 With eight games in eight weeks, Ohio State will look to climb back towards the top of the rankings while making a run at the program's fourth CFP bid.